AlaskaAirlines/AuroDocsSite/src/content/markdown/auroLabs.md

 ## Deploy your new custom element

-Once the repository is setup and the work for the initial release of the new custom element is complete, all that is left is to contact an Auro admin to add the repo secrets.
+Once the repository is set up and the work for the initial release of the new custom element is complete, all that is left is to contact an Auro admin to add the repo secrets.
 These are required for semantic-versioning and publishing to npm.
 Once published, your new element will be accessible from the `@aurolabs` namespace.

 ## Deploy a demo